bagrinsergiu/BitBlox-Api/docs/_build/html/_sources/quick_start.txt

 =======

 .. note::
-    If your credit more than 100$ all projects will be unavailable
+    Follow your balance.
+If your credit is more than 100$ all your projects will be unavailable.

 |
 |